vishnuprksh/SmartMarkdownEditor/WEB_APP_README.md

 # Smart Markdown Editor Web App

 This is a showcase web application for the Smart Markdown Editor React component library.
-The app demonstrates the full capabilities of the editor with multiple examples and live demos.
+The app demonstrates the full capabilities of the intelligent editor with multiple examples and live demos.

 ## 🚀 Quick Start